Learn how the MCAT is scored, MCAT test dates, what is considered a good MCAT score, and MCAT score ranges.

 Most test takers study for the MCAT for at least three months, but, this will in part depend on how you are performing on practice tests.
 How you study is also an individual choice and will depend on your exam history and how you have successfully prepared for past standardized test.

-If I underperform on any MCAT section, which can it be without negatively impacting my chances?
+If I underperform on one MCAT section, will it negatively impact my chances?

 As we tell our applicants, underperforming on the CARS section of the MCAT can be forgiven, especially if you earned high scores in the three science sections.
 This is a common pattern with our students when they apply to medical school which makes sense since many medical school applicants are more gifted in the sciences and math.
+Underperforming on a science section, however, can hurt you.
 Your cumulative score matters most.